lermana/nyc_dob_analysis/report.md

 Additionally, the maintenance of a reasonable gap between issuance and hearing dates for DoB-issued ECB penalties would ensure that developers and landlords could realize their harmful behavior immediately and would also reduce backlog in ECB violations cases.

-These achievement of these goals may require additional human resources, since it seems that the increases in penalty collection delay or laxness are well-correlated to increases in penalty issuance volumes.
+The achievement of these goals may require additional human resources, since it seems that the increases in penalty collection delay or laxness are well-correlated to increases in penalty issuance volumes.
 That said, automated and possibly statistical tools could allow for a more efficient and manageable path to execution.

-Finally, the City need to ensure that violation penalties do not stay stagnant in competitive real state markets.
+Finally, the City needs to ensure that violation penalties do not stay stagnant in competitive real state markets.
 The profit from arising in residential housing price should be priced in penalty to avoid building owners and developers are careless on their violations.

 [^](#table-of-contents)